EmployeeIssues.comU.S. Employee Rights in Plain English

 State Occupational Safety and Health Administrations

-If you're a private-sector worker, but your state isn't listed below, you are protected by the relevant regional office of the U.S. Occupational Safety and Health Administration.
+If you're a private-sector worker, but your state (or U.S. territory) isn't listed below, then you are protected by the relevant regional office of the U.S. Occupational Safety and Health Administration.

 State Occupational Safety and Health Administrations - Public Sector Only

 The following state Occupational Safety and Health Administrations protect only state and municipal, public-sector workers.
-If you are a private-sector worker in one of the states, you are protected by the relevant regional office of the U.S. Occupational Safety and Health Administration.
+If you are a private-sector worker, then you are protected by the relevant regional office of the U.S. Occupational Safety and Health Administration.

 Previous Page > U.S. Occupational Safety and Health Administration